danfuzz/bayou/doc/customization.md

     behavior.
 However, a complete system may choose to provide alternate implementations.
 See the modules `@bayou/config-*` for documentation on all configuration points.

+    To use an alternate configuration, you can clone the default `main-client` or `main-server` module (both of which are pretty small), and then edit to provide alternate configuration.

     **Note:** The system is currently in transition from a source-overlay-based hooks mechanism, which is similar in intent but "upside down" in